apigee/devrel/labs/eventarc-apihub/README.md

-# Eventarc Api Hub Lab
+# Eventarc API hub Lab

 Use [claat](https://github.com/googlecodelabs/tools) to
 generate static HTML site from the Markdown document.